tapdata/tapdata-docs/docs/tapflow/api-reference/README.md

 TapFlow offers a comprehensive set of APIs that simplify the management of data flow tasks, data source connection configuration, and complex data processing operations, making it ideal for scenarios requiring automated or script-based data synchronization management.

-After completing the [installation and login](../quick-start.md) to TapData Shell, enter `h` to display a prompt with usage information.
+After completing the [installation and login](../quick-start.md) to Tap Shell, enter `h` to display a prompt with usage information.
 An example is shown below:

 ```bash
 h